JoelleWa2025/The-Mega-hacking-group-project-of-death/README.md

 # The-Mega-hacking-group-project-of-death
 Comp357- Final Project.

-This is the Browser Exploitation Framework
+This is the Browser Exploitation Framework using BeEF.

 For this lab creation use Kali Linux, update the command sudo apt update and sudo apt full-upgrade before starting, as shown below.
 For this lab you will need to install beef on kali.
 Use the command sudo apt install -y beef-xss.